SonyaJane/mobility-mapper-frontend/README.md

 ### User Stories

-* As a wheelchair user, I want to enter a start and destination location, so that I can find an optimised accessible route.
+1. As a user, I want the web application to work on mobile and desktop, so that I can use it on any device.
-* As a wheelchair user, I want to view my selected route on an interactive map, so that I can visually confirm the accessibility.
+2. As a user, I want the user interface to be intuitive and easy to use, so that I don't need to read a manual on how to use it.
-* As a user, I want to search for a place or address, so that I can select it as my start or destination location.
+3. As a user, I want to enter a start and destination location, so that I can find an optimised accessible route.
-* As a user, I want to use my current GPS location, so that I can set it as my start or destination location.
+4. As a user, I want to search for a place or address, so that I can select it as my start or destination location.
-* As a user, I want to click on a location on the map, so that I can select it as my start or destination.
+5. As a user, I want to get my current GPS location, so that I can set it as my start or destination location.
-* As a user, I want to select a location from my saved places, so that I can quickly choose frequently used locations.
+6. As a user, I want to click on a location on the map, so that I can select it as my start or destination.
-* As a user, I want to zoom in and out of the map, so that I can view my route in more detail.
+7. As a user, I want to select a location from my saved places, so that I can quickly choose frequently used 8.
+As a user, I want to zoom in and out of the map, so that I can view my route in more detail.
-* As a user, I want the frontend to work on mobile and desktop, so that I can use it on any device.
+9. As a wheelchair user, I want to view the generated route on an interactive map, so that I can visually confirm the accessibility.

 [Back to top ⇧](#mobility-mapper-frontend)

 ### Colour Scheme
 ![Colour scheme image](assets/readme-files/palette.png)

-The primary colour used on the webb application is burnt orange, which is the same colour used for the app logo.
+The primary colour used on the web application is burnt orange, which is the same colour used for the app logo.
 Orange was chosen because it is associated with energy, happiness, and vitality.
 It is complemented with a coffee brown, and a lighter shade of burnt orange for background colours.
 These colours are a small subset of the general Mobility Mapper theme, as used in the [introductory website](https://sonyajane.github.io/mobility-mapper/).

 ### Typography